eugenius1/esys-cw1/README.md

 # Crypto-key

-Embedded Systems coursework 1 - IoT device
+Embedded Systems coursework 1, IoT device, by Eusebius Ngemera and Zoe Williamson (Team *GreenRhino*).

 Random number and random password generator using a Geiger counter.
 A user uses the web client to view and interact.